infinum/ngx-nuts-and-bolts/libs/ngx-nuts-and-bolts/src/lib/testing/async-data/README.md

 ## 1. Usage

-In service test double just call `asyncData` function with the mocked data you want to return asynchronously.
+When returning the mock data in test doubles, simply wrap the data using `asyncData` function and the data will be returned asynchronously.
+``

 ```ts
 public getTestingData(data: TData): Observable<TData>{